 Braybon Avenue, Patcham, Brighton, East Sussex

 To the west there is a generous entrance area with full-height glazing looking onto an enclosed forecourt, whilst church hall, sacristy etc are attached to the south.
 Internally the dome is supported on latticework joinery (Beves of Shoreham joiners) that sits broodingly over the worship area.
-The altar, ambo, font and consecration crosses date from a re-ordering c1982, linked through the use of green slate.
-The stations of the cross are painted on tiles and were originally fixed to the walls but have subsequently been placed in wooden frames.
-The light fittings and corona date from c1998 and were designed by a Blacksmith from the New Forest.
-Statue of St Thomas More by Arthur J J Ayers.
+The altar, ambo, font and consecration crosses date from a reordering c1982, linked through the use of green slate.
+The Stations of the Cross are painted on tiles and were originally fixed to the walls but have subsequently been placed in wooden frames.
+The light fittings and corona date from c1998 and were designed by a blacksmith from the New Forest.
+Statue of St Thomas More by Arthur J. J. Ayers.
 Statue of Our Lady by Pacicci in cast concrete but later given a textured paint finish.
-On the north side the land falls away enabling a sunken baptistery with dalles de verre coloured glass in the window.
+On the north side the land falls away enabling a sunken baptistery with dalle de verre coloured glass in the window.

 Original Date: 1963